ye-chuan/.dotfiles/.config/nvim/readme.md

     - For Mason to download & install various LSPs
 - gcc & g++ (same package)
     - For Mason to download & install various LSPs
-- npm (usually installed together with node)
+- npm & nodejs (usually installed together)
-    - For Mason to download & install various LSPs
+    - For Mason to download, install, and run various LSPs

 ## To Do
-- Remove `nvim-lspconfig` plugin as NeoVim v0.11 introduces better LSP configuration system (see NeoVim Pull Request #31031)
 - Perhaps separate NeoVim Plugin Management with my main dotfiles management, so that NeoVim plugins more conveniently with a "for each submodule pull".
   The current set up means that all other submodules as part of my dotfiles configuration will also be updated.
+  This is **low priority**.
   Suggestion:
     - NeoVim in a separate submodule?
 But nested submodules are probably not the best idea
     - Using a third-party NeoVim plugin manager?